timescale/docs/timescaledb/tutorials/time-series-forecast.md

 values.
 In this case, you calculated the mean absolute percentage error and got 4.24%.

 What can you take away from this?
-Our non-seasonal ARIMA model predicts that the price of a trip from the airport to Manhattan remains constant at $62 and performs well against the testing dataset.
+The non-seasonal ARIMA model predicts that the price of a trip from the airport to Manhattan remains constant at $62 and performs well against the testing dataset.
 Unlike some ride hailing apps such as Uber that have